Van Ruyten 58TV 32V-230V 200W Inverter

 Double 20W fluorescent lamp provides an inductive load for testing.

-It was found that 2uF of buffer capacitance gave a very good waveform, and the inverter operated with good efficiency, but on no load the current draw at 32V was more than desirable.
+It was found that 2uF of timing capacitance gave a very good waveform, and the inverter operated with good efficiency, but on no load the current draw at 32V was more than desirable.
 1.5uF was an improvement for no load operation, and still acceptable.
 Better still was 1uF.
 There is some overshoot, but not of a destructive level, and vibrator sparking is not problematic.
 A desk fan also provided acceptable operation with this value.
 On that basis, two parallel 0.47uF 630V polyester types were substituted for the original 0.56uF.
 It was decided not use an X2 type 250V AC capacitor as the value of these tends to decrease over time when connected across AC.

 It is still preferable that fluorescent lamps be fitted with a phase correcting condenser where possible.
 Certainly, this is important if fluorescent lamps of more than 40W are used.
 This of course is not applicable to fluorescent lamps with an electronic ballast, as these do not present an inductive load.